openframeworks/ofSite/_documentation/addons/ofxOpenCv/ofxCvColorImage.markdown

-The ofxCvColorImage represents the data of each pixel as float values, on a scale of 0.0 - 1.0.
-They are a more precise but heavier (i.e. requiring more memory) way representing the data in an image.
-Keep in mind though that most of the image operations in OpenCV expect a grayscale image, which you can construct using the ofxCvGrayscaleImage.
-If you're loading image data from another image you might want to check what image scale is being used with the image to ensure that you don't get your scales wrong.
+The ofxCvColorImage represents the data of each pixel as unsigned char values, like the ofxCvGrayscaleImage, but has 3 channels, RGB, to represent color images.